 The City of Barnesville is accepting applications for a full-time position in the Public Works Department.
-Work will involve skilled and semiskilled operations in streets and parks maintenance.
+Work will involve skilled and semi-skilled operations in streets and parks maintenance.
 Skills in repairing mechanical equipment preferred.
-A class B CDL is required to be obtained within 3 months of hire.
-Starting wage is $13-$15/hr. depending on qualifications, with excellent benefits.
+A Class B CDL is required to be obtained with 3 months of hire.
+A non-commercial pesticide applicator license will need to be obtained within 6 months of hire.
+Starting wage is $14-$16 per hour depending on qualifications, with excellent benefits.
 Position will be open until filled.
-Job description and required application available at City Hall, 102 Front St. N. Barnesville, MN 218-354-2292 or www.barnesvillemn.com.
+Job description and required application is available at City Hall, 102 Front Street North or www.barnesvillemn.com.

-The Barnesville Ice Skating Rink is closed for the season.
-Thanks for the memories!
-Look forward to seeing everyone next winter!
+The Barnesville Ice Skating Rink is now closed for the season.
+We hope that everyone enjoyed a fun winter of ice skating!

-The Barnesville City Council will hold their regular 3-9-15 City Council meeting on Monday, March 9 beginning at 7 pm in the City Council Chambers.
+The Barnesville City Council will hold their regular 2-13-17 City Council Meeting on Monday, February 13 beginning at 7 pm in the City Council Chambers.